afronski/sicp-examples/README.md

 # sicp-examples

-Examples from "Structure and Interpretation of Computer Programs" in different languages:
+Examples from *Structure and Interpretation of Computer Programs* by H. Abelson, G. J. Sussman and J. Sussman in different languages:

 - Clojure
 - Erlang